 As with any heating system you must adhere to the relevant regulation.
 Our recommendation is that you speak to a HETAS qualified installer before embarking on an installation yourself.
 This is particularly relevant as the required ventilation is calculated on HETAS’ regulations.

 What KW output of stove should you get?
 That’s a really hard question to answer.
 It depends on the cubic space of your van empty.
 As a rule of thumb, divide the cubic space by 14 and this will give you a KW output needed for the space.
 So, for an average sized van* a 2kw burner would be perfectly adequate.
-The smallest of the wonderful Windy Smithy stoves is the Wendy at 2.5kw and go up from there.
+The smallest of the wonderful Anevay Stoves is the The Shepherd Stove at 1.7 kw and go up from there.

 *For the purposes of this blog, average could be considered to be VW T5 size.

 One of the main benefits about wood burners is their sheer simplicity; get wood, light fire, enjoy heat.
 Once they’re in, they’re in and you don’t need to maintain them apart from keeping them clean and clear of ash.
 They are without a doubt the most cosy and atmospheric heating option, and can double up as a cooking source as well.

 It’s a legal requirement that you don’t have flammable materials next to your stove.
 That means wood and hardboard must be kept well away, which can be effectively and stylishly done in the main body of the van.
 If you have any wood in the ceiling, you may need to consider a twin-walled flue – please research this thoroughly before you put the hole in the roof!

 - Cheap to purchase – £100 – £300 for a 2kw unit is typical

 - Fuel is cheap.
 Wood can be scavenged or you can buy a full crate of logs (1.26m x 1.14m x 1.04m) for £150 – £250 from online retailers (you will need to find somewhere to store this many logs!)

 - Quiet to run